chrisbrigs9001/Wow-Soundpack/README.md

-This is a soundpack addon for World of Warcraft. \n Download the folder and drop it unzipped into the Addons folder of your wow install
+This is a soundpack addon for World of Warcraft.
+Download the folder and drop it unzipped into the Addons folder of your wow install